parniayzdin/deployment-application-verifier/README.md

 runtime evidence and producing a deterministic, evidence backed PASS or FAIL report after a deployment.

-The repository supports two workflows:
+This repository supports two workflows:

 1. A local workflow that evaluates synthetic JSON evidence without AWS.
 2. A deployable AWS workflow triggered by CloudFormation status events through